Serendipity-Theme/vs-code/README.md

 ```

 ## Colours
-I have worked towards a palette that would feel fine on the eyes on retina screens and this color combination worked superb with dark and light version.
+I have worked towards a palette that would feel fine on the eyes when using a retina screens and this color combination worked superb with dark and light version.

 ### Dark Version
 ![Preview](https://github.com/michael-andreuzza/wvsc-serendipity/blob/master/darkColors.png?raw=true)